SF-WDI-LABS/mongoose-books-app/README.md

 Let's create an **author** model that gets referenced in the **book** model!

 ####[Sprint 3 - Embedded](docs/sprint3.md)
 Let's create a **character** model that gets embedded in the **book** model!

+>Note: Find incremental example solutions by checking-out the branches of this repo.